Last Updated on April 19, 2021

 Austria has reopened for tourism since June, allowing the entry of travelers from most EU and EEA countries without restrictions.
 However, travelers coming from certain areas of Belgium, Bulgaria, Croatia, France, Portugal, Spain, and the UK will be required to either submit a negative Covid-19 test taken within the last 72 hours or go on quarantine for ten days.
 As of January 2021, the only third-country nationals who can enter Austria are those coming from Australia, Canada, Japan, South Korea, and Uruguay.

 On July 15, Belarus has reopened its borders for international tourism.
-Some of the travel entry requirements include submitting a PCR test taken within 48-hours and travel health insurance that can cover the medical expenses that will be incurred if the visitor tests positive for the coronavirus.
+Some of the travel entry requirements include submitting a PCR test taken within 3 days upon arrival and travel health insurance that can cover the medical expenses that will be incurred if the visitor tests positive for the coronavirus.
 As of August, several travelers coming from various countries have been allowed to enter Belarus.
+All negative test result certificates must be issued in Belarusian, English, or Russian.
+Some passengers flying in from high-risk countries are required to self-isolate for 10 days.

 For more information about this, check out all the details about Belarus reopening for tourists.